Spina Bifida Home Care in SW Fort Worth/Burleson, TX

 Personal Care and Daily Living Support

-Beyond skilled nursing, daily life with spina bifida involves consistent assistance with activities of daily living that preserve dignity and support function.
-Our home care services include bathing, dressing, and grooming assistance adapted to the patient's functional ability and adaptive equipment needs; mobility assistance and safe transfer techniques for patients using wheelchairs or mobility aids; meal preparation focused on nutrition that supports overall health and weight management — important because excess weight increases orthopedic and skin complications in this population; transportation to medical appointments; and companionship and engagement that supports emotional well-being.
+Beyond skilled nursing, daily life with spina bifida involves consistent assistance with activities of daily living.
+These tasks preserve dignity and support function.
+Our home care services include bathing, dressing, and grooming assistance adapted to the patient's functional ability and adaptive equipment needs.
+We provide mobility assistance and safe transfer techniques for patients using wheelchairs or mobility aids.

-Supporting the Whole Family
+Supporting the Whole Family Through Every Stage

 We also work closely with families immediately following hospital discharge.
-When a patient is discharged from Huguley Medical Center after a surgical procedure, a urological intervention, or a shunt revision, the transition home is a critical period.
+When a patient is discharged from Huguley Medical Center after a surgical procedure, urological intervention, or shunt revision, the transition home is a critical period.
 Our RN Director of Nursing conducts a thorough intake assessment, reviews discharge instructions from the hospital care team, and establishes a home care plan that ensures continuity between inpatient and home settings.
-For patients discharging from Baylor Scott & White Medical Center Hillcrest or Lake Granbury Medical Center after orthopedic or other procedures, the same coordinated approach applies.

 Why Families in SW Fort Worth and Burleson Choose BrightStar Care

-• Pediatric nursing capability — We have the clinical staff and experience to serve pediatric patients with complex medical needs, including children with spina bifida who require skilled nursing alongside personal care.
+Pediatric nursing capability.
+We have the clinical staff and experience to serve pediatric patients with complex medical needs, including children with spina bifida who require skilled nursing alongside personal care.

 Service Area: SW Fort Worth and Burleson Communities We Serve

-BrightStar Care of Burleson provides in home care services throughout the following communities in Southwest Fort Worth and the surrounding area: Burleson, Joshua, Crowley, Rendon, Mansfield, Everman, Kennedale, Alvarado, Cleburne, Granbury, and the Hidden Creek, Joshua Farms, Briar Meadow, Summer Creek, and Rendon neighborhoods throughout our service area.
-If you are unsure whether your address falls within our service radius, call us — in most cases, we can find a solution.
+BrightStar Care of Burleson provides spina bifida home care in SW Fort Worth/Burleson, TX and throughout the following communities: Burleson, Joshua, Crowley, Rendon, Mansfield, Everman, Kennedale, Alvarado, Cleburne, and Granbury.
+We also serve the Hidden Creek, Joshua Farms, Briar Meadow, Summer Creek, and Rendon neighborhoods throughout our service area.

 Frequently Asked Questions

-What does spina bifida home care actually include?
+What does spina bifida home care include?

 Can BrightStar Care of Burleson provide care for a child with spina bifida?

 Yes.
 BrightStar Care of Burleson provides pediatric home care services, including private duty nursing for medically complex children.
 Our nursing staff is experienced in pediatric catheterization techniques, bowel management, shunt monitoring, and the daily care needs of children with spina bifida across all age groups — from infants and toddlers through school-age children and teenagers.
-We work collaboratively with the family and the child's medical team to create a care plan that supports both clinical needs and normal childhood development.
+We work collaboratively with the family and the child's medical team to create a care plan that supports both clinical needs and healthy development.

 How is home care coordinated with my child's specialist team?